modokleague/modokleague.github.io/participation.md

 ### **Q: Do I need to stay in the same participation mode for the entire season?**

 **A:** Absolutely not!
-Flexibility is the name of the game! 🤸‍♂️

-As long as all your games follow the rules of whichever participation mode you want to switch to, you can hop between modes like a gaming chameleon! 🦎✨
+Flexibility is the name of the game!
+As long as all your games follow the rules of whichever participation mode you want to switch to, you can hop between modes.

-*Switch it up, keep it fresh, and play YOUR way!*

 ---

-## 🎊 Ready to Join the Action?
+## 🎊 Ready to join the action?

 The battlefield awaits, kouples!
-Whether you're here for friendly neighborhood vibes or ready to run the gauntlet, your legend starts NOW!
+Whether you're here for friendly neighborhood vibes or ready to run the gauntlet, let's make those villains squirm.

-**Let's make some gaming magic happen!** ✨🎮✨